 Architects for centuries have tried to imagine their selves in their designed spaces.
 Now we can.

 Peter McCarthy explored the concept of integrating Augmented Reality into the world of architecture and comparing it to a similar existing tool, traditional model making.
 Additionally, he investigated alternative uses for Augmented Reality within architecture, such as full scale holograms, marketing and fusion with real models.
 The generation of Augmented Reality models is much faster, allowing multiple options to be made.
 With the possibility of changing materials easily, it will soon be a regular design tool used at client meetings.

 Lori Geftic & Kate Maxwell are determining the characteristics of a visually seductive and financially feasible co-working environment.
 The best technology-centric co-working organizations attract the brightest business minds by creating environments that stimulate interactions with like minded peers.
 This culturally-driven business model actually hinges on the design of the physical space; entrepreneurs seek stimulating offices to spark new ideas.
 By profiling existing co-working spaces we will identify the ideal co-working space design – both aesthetically and financially.

-If you are interested in a presentation, please contact Kate Maxwell.
+If you are interested in a presentation, please contact Melanie De Cola.

 Living Building Challenge